- Complimentary full service restaurant

-Overall, we have mixed feelings about the Concorde Lounge.
-By far the best lounge in Terminal 5, it offers high-end products and services such as private dining, a fine selection of alcoholic beverages, and spa treatments.
-Yet, the Concorde lounge is often too busy, could use a refurbishment, and service falls short of our expectations – it is unacceptable to see dirty cups and plates everywhere in a first class lounge.
+We have mixed feelings about British Airways’ Concorde Room.
+By far the best lounge in Terminal 5, the Concorde Room offers high-end products and services such as private rooms, restaurant-style dining, and a fine selection of alcoholic beverages.
+Yet, the Concorde Room is often crowded, could use a refurbishment, and service falls short of our expectations: it is unacceptable to see dirty cups and plates everywhere in a first class lounge.
 Also, British Airways could prioritize access to showers for First Class passengers to ensure a smoother experience.
-Finally, it is worth noting that due to its location in the main concourse, the Concorde Lounge is far from the remote A, B, and C concourses and the staff does not announce or monitor flights – so be sure to keep an eye on the information displays and leave early.
+Finally, it is worth noting that due to its location in the main concourse, the Concorde Room is far from the remote A, B, and C concourses and the staff does not announce or monitor flights.
+Be sure to keep an eye on the information displays and leave early.

 Update: British Airways has refreshed the furniture, sanded the hardwood floors, deep cleaned the space, and added semi-private seating areas on the terrace.
 However, the style of the new furniture remains distinctively in the same vein, and the lounge has kept his old-fashioned vibe.

 - British Airways First Class passengers (+1 guest)